vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Please make sure to replace `<YOUR_AUTH0_CLIENT_ID>` and `<YOUR_AUTH0_CLIENT_SECRET>` with the values from your Auth0 Application.
 The ones shown above are placeholders.
 Also, leave a new line after `secret` as the last line.

-You can save the changes by following the key strokes given in the editor:
+You can save the changes by following the keystrokes given in the editor:
 * `Ctrl + o` will save the changes
 * `Ctrl + x` will close the editor